Governor orders U.S. flags to half-staff

-Gov. Jared Polis ordered flags lowered to half-staff beginning immediately until sunset Saturday.
+Gov. Jared Polis ordered flags lowered to half-staff beginning Wednesday until sunset Saturday.

 This is being done as a mark of respect for the victims of violence perpetrated at a Fourth of July parade in Highland Park, Illinois.